GSA/fpki-guides/_announcements/02_google_ct.md

  pubDate: January 26, 2018
  collection: announcements
  permalink: announcements/googlect/
- description: In April 2018, Google will begin enforcing Certificate Transparency (CT) in Chrome, which requires all SSL certificates enabled for server authentication to appear in a CT log.
-Google's CT change will impact ONLY those SSL certificates that validate to a Root CA whose certificate is distributed through one or more Operating System (OS) trust stores.
-For the Federal PKI, this means COMMON.
-As a result, FPKI users who browse to intranet or internet websites will receive an error if the SSL certificate does not appear in a CT log.
+ description:  In April 2018, Google will enforce Certificate Transparency (CT) in Chrome.
+This change requires all SSL certificates to appear in a CT log when they validate to a Root CA certificate distributed through an Operating System (OS) trust store.
+The Microsoft and Apple trust stores currently distribute the Federal PKI's COMMON Root CA certificate.
+As a result, if an FPKI SSL certificate doesn’t appear in a CT log, an FPKI Windows or Apple user will get an error when browsing with Chrome to intranet or internet websites.
 ---

-In April 2018, Google will begin enforcing Certificate Transparency (CT) in Chrome, which requires all SSL certificates enabled for server authentication to appear in a CT log.
-Google's CT change will impact ONLY those SSL certificates that validate to a Root CA whose certificate is distributed through one or more Operating System (OS) trust stores.
-For the Federal PKI, this means COMMON.
-As a result, FPKI users who browse to intranet or internet websites will receive an error if the SSL certificate does not appear in a CT log.
+In April 2018, Google will enforce Certificate Transparency (CT) in Chrome.
+This change requires all SSL certificates to appear in a CT log when they validate to a Root CA certificate distributed through an Operating System (OS) trust store.
+The Microsoft and Apple trust stores currently distribute the Federal PKI's COMMON Root CA certificate.
+As a result, if an FPKI SSL certificate doesn’t appear in a CT log, an FPKI Windows or Apple user will get an error when browsing with Chrome to intranet or internet websites.

 **Please send any questions about the Google CT change to _fpki@gsa.gov_**.